FHA Loans

 Do FHA loans require mortgage insurance?

 Yes.
 FHA loans require both an upfront mortgage insurance premium (UFMIP) of 1.75% of the loan amount, which can be financed into the loan, and an annual mortgage insurance premium (MIP) paid monthly.
 For most borrowers, annual MIP is 0.55% of the loan balance.
 Unlike conventional loans, FHA MIP typically remains for the life of the loan.
+The CFPB provides additional guidance on mortgage insurance costs.

 Yes.
-FHA allows 100% of your down payment to come from gift funds provided by family members, employers, charitable organizations, or government agencies.
+FHA allows 100% of the down payment to come from gift funds provided by family members, employers, charitable organizations, or government agencies.
 The donor must provide a gift letter confirming the funds are a gift and not a loan.
 This is especially helpful in Hawaii where even 3.5% down can be a significant amount.

 Ready to Explore FHA Financing in Hawaii?